-Doctoral courses in social work, social science or in other departments can substitute for other MSW required courses upon recommendation of the faculty advisor and approval by the Associate Dean for Academic Programs in the School of Social Work.
-Students wishing to make these substitutions must complete the form, Request for Course Substitutions, available from the Social Work Registrar's office or on the School of Social Work Website
+Doctoral courses in social work, social science, or in other departments can substitute for other MSW required courses upon recommendation of the faculty advisor and approval by the Associate Dean for Academic Programs in the School of Social Work.
+Students wishing to make these substitutions must complete the form, Request for Course Substitutions, available from the Social Work Registrar's office or on the School of Social Work Website https://ssw.umich.edu/my-ssw/class-related-forms.

-(http://www.ssw.umich.edu/programs/classes/forms.html).
 Courses taken in the social science department while the student is enrolled in the School can serve, when approved, to fulfill departmental requirements for the PhD as well as to meet requirements for the MSW.
 The MSW degree is normally received at the end of the fourth full term of study, after 60 hours of course work that meet the distribution requirements are successfully completed.
 Each student must have registered for a minimum of 30 of these hours in the School of Social Work.
 This total can include both MSW- and PhD-level social work courses.

-Doctoral students are advised to begin their social work field placements in the first or second terms in the program and to complete their placement by the beginning of their second year.
-PhD students can, after consultation with the social work advisor, elect to substitute up to eight credits of research internship (or departmental equivalent) toward the MSW Field Placement.
+Doctoral students are advised to begin their social work field placements in their second term in the program and to complete their placement by the beginning of their second year.
+PhD students can, after consultation with the social work advisor, generally substitute up to eight (8) credits of research internship (or departmental equivalent) toward the MSW Field Placement.
 (See Appendix 3)

-Students should contact the Social Work Registrar's Office when they have completed their MSW program requirements to apply for their MSW diploma.
+Students apply for their MSW diploma via Wolverine Access in the semester before they complete their MSW program requirements.
 These students are encouraged to participate in the School of Social Work commencement.